 In addition, research shows there is an increased rate of anxiety and disordered eating in gymnasts who have experienced a concussion.
 I’d argue this is similar for other injuries due to the nature of the sport and fear of weight gain, body change, etc.

-Many gymnasts over-restrict their nutrition when injured or having to take time off gym.
+Many gymnasts over-restrict their nutrition when injured or have to take time off gym.
 What worsens the return-to-play timeline is the fact that most gymnasts are already underfueling (low energy availability or RED-S), which could certainly have contributed to the injury in the first place.

 One study found that 32% of gymnasts who had a concussion (42% of the 437) sought treatment for mental health issues (anxiety) and 34% sought support for an eating disorder sometime after the concussion.